 - 10. Entry 49 List II came up for consideration by this Court in the context of mobile towers in the case of Ahmedabad Municipal Corporation vs. GIL Infrastructure Ltd. (2017) 3 SCC 545 ("Ahmedabad Municipal Corporation").
 In the said case, while interpreting the expression land and building namely Entry 49 List II, in paragraphs 29 to 31, it was observed as under: - "29.
-Coming specifically to the expression "building" appearing in Schedule VII List II Entry 49 in view of the settled principles that would be applicable to find out the true and correct meaning of the said expression it difficult to confine the meaning "building" to a expression residential buildina commonly understood or a structure raised for the purpose of habitation.
+Coming specifically to the expression "building" appearing in Schedule VII List II Entry 49 in view of the settled principles that would be applicable to find out the true and correct meaning of the said expression it will be difficult to confine the meaning of the expression "building" to a residential building as commonly understood or a structure raised for the purpose of habitation.
 In State of A.P. v.
-Hindustan Machine Tools Ltd. a tax on a building housing a factory has been understood to be a tax on building and not on the factory plant and machinery.
-A its general word like "building" must be construed to reasonably extend to all ancillary and subsidiary matters and the common parlance test adopted by the High Court to hold the meaning of levy of tax on building and machinery does not appear to be right keeping in mind the established and accepted of interpretation of a principles constitutional provision or a legislative entry.
-A dynamic, rather than a pedantic view has to be preferred if the constitutional document is to meet the challenges of a fast developing world throwing new frontiers of challenge and an ever changing social order.
+Hindustan Machine Tools Ltd. a tax on a building housing a factory has been understood to be a tax on building and not on the factory or its plant and machinery.
+A general word like "building" must be construed to reasonably extend to all ancillary and subsidiary matters and the common parlance test adopted by the High Court to hold the meaning of levy of tax on building and machinery does not appear to be right keeping in mind the established and accepted principles of interpretation of a constitutional provision or a legislative entry.
+A dynamic, rather than a pedantic view has to be preferred if the constitutional document is to meet the challenges of a fast developing world throwing new frontiers of challenge and an ever changing social order. - 30.
+The regulatory power of the corporations, municipalities and panchayats in the matter of installation, location and operation of "mobile towers" even before the specific incorporation of mobile towers in the Gujarat Act by the 2011 Amendment and such control under the Bombay Act at all points of time would also be a valuable input to accord a reasonable extension of such power and control by understanding the power of taxation on "mobile towers" to be vested in the State Legislature under Schedule VII List II Entry 49.